MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 ![Net 9 Tests](https://github.com/MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/actions/workflows/donet9tests.yml/badge.svg)
 [![NuGet](https://img.shields.io/nuget/v/AspNetCore.Identity.CosmosDb.svg)](https://www.nuget.org/packages/AspNetCore.Identity.CosmosDb)

-This is a **Cosmos DB** implementation of an Identity provider for .NET 9 that uses the ["EF Core Azure Cosmos DB Provider"](https://docs.microsoft.com/en-us/ef/core/providers/cosmos/?tabs=dotnet-core-cli).
+This is a **Cosmos DB** implementation of an Identity provider that uses the ["Entity Framework Core, Azure Cosmos DB Provider"](https://docs.microsoft.com/en-us/ef/core/providers/cosmos/?tabs=dotnet-core-cli).

 ## Upgrading from 8.x to 9.x

 Upgrading from 8.x to 9.x means you will have to update your projects to use .Net 9, and update other Nuget packages to 9 so that required dependencies will be found.

-Version 9.x of this project is not compatible with .Net 8 projects.
+Note: The Version 9.x of this project is not compatible with .Net 8 projects.

 When upgrading the dependency [Microsoft.EntityFrameworkCore.Cosmos](https://github.com/dotnet/efcore/blob/main/src/EFCore.Cosmos) from version 8 to 9, two issues were encountered.
 These are important to be aware of for your own Cosmos DB entity framework projects: